C-EO/gitea-gcloud-ubuntu/README.md

 Connect to it over SSH (see [Part II](#part-ii-set-up-the-instance))

-> If testing requires web access, you can briefly re-open port 3000 (see [Part I](#part-i-create-an-instance))
+> If testing requires web access, you can briefly re-open port 3000 (see [Part I](#part-i-create-an-instance)).
+>
+> *AS OF [Gitea 1.20.5 &#128279;](https://github.com/go-gitea/gitea/pull/27013)*, to access the test instance via the web using port 3000 you will also need to reset the Server Domain and Gitea Base URL.
+Back to the SSH browser window, run `sudo nano /etc/gitea/app.ini`; change "DOMAIN" to `localhost` and "ROOT_URL" to `http://localhost:3000/`; then run `sudo systemctl restart gitea`.

 Once testing is completed, reset and reload the web server, and, if testing required web access, check [http://EXTERNAL_IP:3000 &#128279;](http://EXTERNAL_IP:3000)

-Once completed, stop and delete the instance with two simple commands: `gcloud compute instances stop gitea-testing` and `gcloud compute instances delete gitea-testing`
+Once finished, stop and delete the instance with two simple commands: `gcloud compute instances stop gitea-testing` and `gcloud compute instances delete gitea-testing` (No need to revert the Server Domain and Gitea Base URL, since the test instance would be deleted.)

 ## Part IX: Maintenance